Contents

 Total time en route including hold and approach is 39 minutes.

-Missed approach will be right turn to 050 and climb to 2000' radar vectors for the VOR
+Missed approach will be right turn to 050 and climb to 2000' radar vectors for

 Request IFR radar vectors direct CCR.
 Get CCR ATIS On handoff to Travis request